Huppys/lib-bookme-php/README.md

 ## Test data builder classes

-To use test data for tests in general, we use ``Builder`` classes to generate predefined test data.
+To use test data for tests in general, we use ``BuilderGenerator`` classes to generate predefined test data.
 The concept is to create a builder class like `GuestBuilder` to create a test instance of the class `Guest` and pre-populate this instance with dummy data. ``Guest`` is seen as a testable entity class and must implement the `Buildable` interface.